Craftefix/CraftUtils/README.md

 - `/tp` - Teleport to a specified location or player.
 - `/r` - Reply to the last message received.
 - `/msg` - Send a private message to another player.
+-  `/tpa` - Sends a teleport request to another player.